-When I discovered this on YouTube, I sobbed as a happy young boy’s health disintegrated before my eyes because of Lyme and co-infections—and no appropriate treatment.
-I weep when I see it today.
+When I discovered this on YouTube years ago, I sobbed as a happy young boy’s health disintegrated before my eyes because of Lyme and co-infections—and no appropriate treatment.
+I weep when I watch it today.

 Jean-Luc, I think of you often.
 You are my hero.
 Your courage has sustained me many a day.

 Taking care of yourself isn’t, well, rocket science… [Dr. Robert Goddard.
 Credit: NASA on Flickr/The Commons]

 I’ve had the misfortune of getting re-infected just as I was pulling out of two-plus years during which I was largely sidelined by lyme and other tick-borne infections.
 There’s a bit of good news, however.
 I learned a few things the first time around, and I’m doing things differently.

 Here are some lessons I’ve learned.
 Maybe you can benefit by taking them to heart now, instead of learning the hard way like I did over time and missing out on benefits you could have enjoyed much, much sooner.
 Continue reading →